 The ARKEN Museum for Moderne Kunst has its own collection of more than 400 art works but the two or three temporary exhibitions staged yearly are the main attractions.
 These exhibitions are thematic or artist specific.
 Exhibitions are mostly contemporary art but sometimes early-twentieth-century works are also displayed.

 This large modern museum opened in 1996 but was doubled in size in 2008.
 It is in a modern building, shaped like a ship, or ark (arken in Danish), stranded on the beach.
 The original intention was to have the museum directly on the artificially created beach but for a variety of environmental reasons the museum is now on an island surrounded by an artificial lagoon.
-In coming years, a sculpture garden will be developed around the museum.
+The sculpture garden around and near the museum expands continuously.

 Highlights from the Arken Permanent Collection

 Some of the highlights of the Arken Museum’s own collection that is normally on permanent display include works by Damien Hirst, Clare Woods, Anselm Reyle, Jeppe Hein and Ai Weiwei.
 Large sculptures by Olafur Elisasson, Peter Bonnen, Lawrence Weiner and Øivind Nygård can be seen outside the museum.

 Ai Weiwei and Damien Hirst are probably the most famous of the international artist with major works in the permanent collection of the Arken.